We've been featured in:

 A lack of training in the workplace could lead to an injury in a variety of roles, but there are some that come with a higher risk of injury than others.
 These could include:

-• Mechanics – could be at risk of musculoskeletal injuries from working in uncomfortable positions without breaks, or using certain tools incorrectly
+• Mechanics – Might suffer musculoskeletal injuries from working in uncomfortable positions without breaks, or using certain tools incorrectly

-• Shipping workers – could be at risk of manual handling injuries or injuries from improper use of lifting equipment
+• Shipping workers – May sustain manual handling injuries from improper use of lifting equipment

-• Refuse workers – could be injured at work due to a lack of training in manual handling/hoisting procedures
+• Refuse workers – Could be injured at work due to a lack of training in manual handling/hoisting procedures

 How To Prove That You Were Not Provided With The Correct Workplace Training